tiagovtsdev/tiagovtsdev/README.md

 ## Hi there 👋

 Hello!
-My name is Tiago, and I am a student training to become a systems programming analyst.
+My name is Tiago, and I am a Systems Analysis and Development student.